-The objective of this research is to develop a business plan for AASHTO’s Traffic Incident Management Technical Advisory Group (TIMTAG).
+The objective of this research was to develop a business plan for AASHTO’s Traffic Incident Management Technical Advisory Group (TIMTAG).

 Task 1.
 Attend an upcoming STSMO meeting to capture current relevant discussions for the TIMTAG.
 At the STSMO meeting, conduct a small group meeting with the TIM Group Members to determine what the goals and objectives for the group are over the next 5 years.
 Interview members of the Highway Committee and STSMO leadership to determine what their goals and objectives are for the TIM Working Group and TIMTAG.